Theomur/Language_changer/README.md

 ---
 # How to use this app:

-- Launch it via code editor.
+- Launch Change_lang.py via code editor.

 - Use .exe from /dist folder.